e-renault/ErwanEngine2/readme.md

 ![preview](https://github.com/e-renault/ErwanEngine2/blob/main/_output/cheval_hd_light_dark.png?raw=true)

+Currently in developpement.
+Some strange behaviours could occure.

 **This is an early buggy access**

-The program can lead to a high CPU and GPU T° since it has not be designed to take care of hardware capabilities.
+/!\ The program can lead to a high CPU and GPU T° since it has not be designed to take care of hardware capabilities.

-Currently, lights are experimental and cannot be changed (hard coded stuffs).

 ## Install
 You would probably need to install :